 Most of the long-distance trains in India usually stop at every small town.
 So, if you’d like to save time, opt for premium trains –

-- Rajdhani – for distance more than 10 hours and pantry available with no extra charges.
+- Rajdhani – for a distance of more than 10 hours and pantry available with no extra charges.

 - Shatabdi – for a duration of fewer than 10 hours and pantry charges included.

-Traveling to shorter durations of 10-15 hours by road is optimal as the road network is well-organized in India.
-Every city has its main bus terminal, where one can easily locate the time-table and get tickets right away.
+Travelling for shorter durations of 10-15 hours by road is optimal as the road network is well-organized in India.
+Every city has its main bus terminal, where one can easily locate the timetable and get tickets right away.
 Various websites have also come up now for effortless bus travel with online booking facilities.
 Sites like red-bus, make my trip provide services ranging from the timetable to online booking.
 So, to answer how to travel in India, buses are the easiest way to travel.

-• Buses are used extensively by locals and operate by all times, even starting overnight.
+• Buses are used extensively by locals and operate at all times, even starting overnight.

 • Paytm is the widely accepted medium now, and you can use it to purchase tickets online & also at the ticket counter.